flux-capacitor-io/flux-capacitor-io.github.io/README.md

 without having any technical dependency on the other applications.
 The only thing your application needs to know is "what" question can be asked.
 It would not known anything about "how" the question ends up in the right place, or "how" the answer is linked back to the application.
-That is what we achieve with Flux Capacitor.
+That is something that we support with Flux Capacitor.

 We provide your applications a single endpoint, where they can post messages and can track messages.
-More on tracking in the next section.

 If you need to ask a question to a another application, you will be able to achieve it with for example this Java code:
 ```java